 Oil: when cooking you don’t need to cover your pan with half cup of oil to get a dish full of taste.
 I generally use just one tablespoon of oil or even less to cover the pan and I keep on adding a splash of water every time the veggies get stuck to the pan.
 To reduce the amount of oil you use you might want to get a brush or a spray.
 This way you will make sure you go easy with it!

 Dressings: This summer, avoid buying already prepared dressings from the supermarkets and make your own instead.
 This saves you money and you know it is fresh with no preservatives.
 Again, make a large amount that will keep for few days in the fridge.
 Find a glass jar (like a jam jar) with a lid for mixing the ingredients together; a screw top lid and a shake will combine all of the ingredients nicely and allow you to remix before use.
-To get the perfect dressing you will need a combination from each of the columns:
+To get the perfect dressing we suggest you find a combination from each of the rows:

 We are always on the look-out for new dressings, so let us know your favourite!
 Happy cooking!